endrealm/RealmDrive/README.md

 # RealmDrive
-Adapter to allow using and switching different backends in Java without a problem
+Adapter to allow using and switching different backends in Java without a problem.
+Replaces any usage of Query languages.

-Currently supports:
+Currently supported database systems:
  - MongoDB

+ Soon to be supported:
+ - MySQL

 ## Contents
 1. [How to contribute](https://github.com/endrealm/RealmDrive/blob/master/CONTRIBUTING.md#contributing)